Ildarc4S/Ildarc4S/README.md

 <h1 align="center">Hi there, I'm Ildar
 <img src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="32"/></h1>

-I am a student at School 21, focused on learning the C and C++ programming languages.
-Here you can get acquainted with my projects and skills.
+I am a student at School 21, and my nickname is majorswe.
+I am focused on learning the C and C++ programming languages.
+Here, you can explore my projects and skills.

 ### Languages and Tools